 When in Bloom look out for Hibiscus Taliaceus.
 A Large Blooming Hibiscus tree.
 The Flowers are quite unlike anything else and the trees deposit these down to ground level covering the ground in strange earth-colored bloom.

 The Park has its own Cabins that are available for $90 a night (up to 6 People) or there are facilities for camping and Campervans too from $18 per night.
 We tend to stay in slightly more comfortable lodgings in Hana itself, but if you are looking for a rugged and wild location to spend the night It is an exciting location to overnight.
 The skies get REALLY dark and the morning chorus is something to behold!

 The State Park is one of the finest on the Island.
 It is filled with stunning and unique geography showcasing the uniqueness of the Volcanic origin of the island.
 We just love the color contrasts here and everything is so Stark and Vibrant.
 The Plantlife is unlike anywhere else on the island and the Black Sand is a real Must see on any Road to Hana Trip.
 Overall this is probably the Number 1 stop on the whole highway and not to be missed.

 Have Your Say

 Have you Visited Waianapnapa State Park?
 What did you make of it?
 Which attractions stood out the most and which were less enthralling?
-Did you make round to the Princess Pool and Cave and take a dip?
-Or did you just spend your time relaxing on the Beach? or head off to find the hidden gems of the ark?
-Let us know in the comments below.
-If you have any questions at all just fire away!
+Did you spend your time relaxing on the Beach? or head off to find the hidden gems of the ark?
+Let us know in the comments below and if you have any questions at all just fire away!